 It would be a pleasure to help you prep your television program or documentary for APT.

-APT is a syndicator of programming, working with the public television stations in the United States*.
+APT (American Public Television) is a syndicator of programming, working with the public television stations in the United States.
 However, you cannot just send them what you have.
 It needs to be formatted a specific way, be sponsored by an approved advocate (called a "Presenting Station"), and then go through rigorous technical checks before APT will accept it.

 This is where we can help you.

-BTPM (Buffalo Toronto Public Media) owns the PBS public television station which covers Buffalo, New York, USA, and Toronto, Ontario, Canada.
-They have a very long history and terrific track record as a Presenting Station for APT.
+BTPM has a very long history and terrific track record as a Presenting Station for APT.

 To begin the process, Chris can work with you to prepare you and your content for your first contact with BTPM's Vice President of Content Distribution.
-The more prepared you are, the better chance it will have to get a green light.

 You'll send a low-res version of the full content for review, and then will receive approval or denial, based on whether the content can be made to qualify for APT's guidelines as well as BTPM's standards.